Road King

 And another conversion kit.

 This bike pulled another rabbit out of its hat up front, where I've fitted a threadless headset.
-Basically, these old American frames used a head tube that's within a gnat's whisker of the modern 1 1/8 standard, so some enterprising soles have taken machined about 0.01 inched off a modern alumninum headset and voila it all fits.
+Basically, these old American frames used a head tube that's within a gnat's whisker of the modern 1 1/8 standard, so some enterprising souls have taken machined about 0.01 inched off a modern alumninum headset and voila it all fits.

 Testing bars and stem.